-(iv) Fair value measurement principles
+(iv) Fair value measurement

-The Fund measures equity and debt securities managed by the Fund's external investment managers (note 19(a)) and derivative financial instruments at fair value at each reporting date.
+The Fund measures equity and debt securities managed by the Fund's external investment managers (note 18(a)) and derivative financial instruments at fair value at each reporting date.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either (a) in the principal market for the asset or liability, or (b) in the absence of a principal market, in the most advantageous market for the asset or liability; and the Fund has access to these markets at the measurement date.
+The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either (a) in the principal market, in the most advantageous market for the asset or liability; and the Fund has access to these markets at the measurement date.

-The fair value of an asset or a liability is measured with those assumptions that market participants would use when pricing the asset or liability, assuming that market participants act in their best economic interest.
+The fair value of an asset or a liability is measured using the assumptions that market participants would use when pricing the asset or liability, assuming that market participants act in their best economic interest.